• Skip to primary navigation

 Labeled ingredients for Mushroom Gratin.

-• Mushrooms.
-The star of the show in this dish.
-Feel free to use meaty cremini mushrooms as I have here, or even simple white mushrooms are a delicious and readily available option.
+• Mushrooms are the star of the show in this dish.
+Feel free to use meaty cremini mushrooms as I have here, or even simple white button mushrooms are a delicious and readily available option.
 Should you be the foraging type and happen to have some wild mushrooms (such as morels) on hand, they would be delicious in this gratin as well.
 Or do a combination of different types of mushrooms!
-Any and all of these options will work well.
+Any and all of these options will be delicious.

-• Fresh Thyme.
-Thyme and mushrooms go very well together.
+• Thyme and mushrooms go very well together.
 If you don't have fresh thyme, you can substitute 1 teaspoon of dried thyme for the 2 teaspoons of fresh.

 • White Wine.
 White wine adds a welcome, balanced acidity to the creamy sauce.